When you're writing a blog post, do you ever consider how attractive it looks to your readers?

 How about making it easy for people to scan your posts?
 Do you think that's important?

-I think inevitably, people lead bust lives and they very often do scan posts.
+Inevitably, people lead busy lives and they very often scan posts.

-So, I think it’s important to structure a post so it can be scanned over.
+So, it's important to structure a post so it can be scanned over.

-It’s easier for people to do that if you have clearly defined sections all with headings and sub-headings.
+It's easier for people to do that if you have clearly defined sections complete with headings and sub-headings.

 There's something weird about blog posts without an image.

 Images help to draw attention to your posts and help break up the text.

 They also give you an opportunity to gain more traffic from the likes of Pinterest.